How Does the Espresso Brewing Temperature Affect Extraction?

 Adjust the temperature slightly and try again.
 As for coffee grounds and doses, we recommend not straying away from the original recipe, but trying different combinations within those parameters until you find the flavor that works best for your tastebuds.

 Now you know that espresso is not just ‘pressing a button and waiting for the magic to happen’: it’s the handcrafted product of the conscious combination of these factors.
+Its no wonder those machines cost what they do!
 Although, given their skills and the powers of the substance they deal with, we are pretty sure that baristas can still be considered wizards.

 Craving for an espresso but don’t have a machine?
 Here are some methods you can use to make a nice shot of espresso!